Baltimore: Television

 The television representations of Baltimore often involve crime or law enforcement.
-From 1993 to 1998, Homicide: Life on the Street was a police procedural drama that received favorable reviews but low ratings.
+From 1993 to 1998, the police procedural drama Homicide: Life on the Street aired with favorable reviews but low ratings.
 Several episodes of the X-Files (1993–2002) took place in Baltimore.
-The most known series set in Baltimore is The Wire (2002–2008), which was well-received and depicts the city as a war zone between drug trade and the police.
+The Corner (2000) is a mini-series based on a true story of people living amid the open air drug markets of West Baltimore.
+The most known series set in Baltimore is The Wire (2002–2008), which was well received and depicts the city as a war zone between drug trade and the police.
 In 2022, the limited drama series We Own This City premiered, starring Jon Bernthal and native Baltimorean Josh Charles.